 Finally, You’re in just the perfect place.

-Be that as it may, Gwalior fort is basically the queen of forts in India perched at the top of a hill overlooking the entire city.
-Surprisingly, It’s an understatement that this fort is the testimony to the magnificent workmanship and architecture.
+Be that as it may, Gwalior Fort is basically the queen of forts in India perched at the top of a hill overlooking the entire city.
+Surprisingly, It’s an understatement that this fort is a testimony to its magnificent workmanship and architecture.

 You’ll see why.